Retinol vs Bakuchiol: What No One Tells You

 • Acne Worsening: Due to the changes in cell turnover, retinol may cause initial purging (worsening acne); bakuchiol does not.
 Winner: Bakuchiol.

-• Pregnancy: Retinoids, particularly prescription retinoids like retinoic acid, are not recommended during pregnancy.
-Bakuchiol is often touted as a safer alternative during these periods, although, as always, it's important to consult with a healthcare professional before using any new skincare product during pregnancy.
+• Pregnancy: Out of an abundance of caution, topical retinoids, particularly prescription retinoids like retinoic acid, are not recommended during pregnancy.
+Bakuchiol is a safer alternative during pregnancy.
 Winner: Bakuchiol.

 • Compatibility with Other Skincare Ingredients: Some skincare ingredients, such as benzoyl peroxide, reduce the effectiveness of retinoids.
 It's not advisable to use retinol with Vitamin C or hydroxy acids.
 Bakuchiol doesn't have these same compatibility issues, making it a more versatile ingredient.
 Winner: Bakuchiol.